Compression as Adaptation: Implicit Visual Representation with Diffusion Foundation Models: Methods

 The functional representations in our framework are stored directly as parameter adaptations attached to a generative model, allowing visual information to persist for new generation.
 The adaptations are learned jointly with captions that serve as semantic anchors, linking specific visual entities to adaptations.
 Even when the captions are changed, the model still remembers the entities via the adaptations.
-In this sense, it can be viewed as persistent visual memories, consistent with the LoRA-based customization \citep{ruiz2023dreambooth,kumari2023multi,zhang2023composable,ren2024customize,meral2025contrastive}, potentially enabling editing and composition via text prompts.
+In this sense, it is consistent with the LoRA-based customization \citep{ruiz2023dreambooth,kumari2023multi,ren2024customize,meral2025contrastive}, potentially enabling editing and composition via text prompts.
 It supports both faithful reconstruction and potentially flexible editing, bridging compression and generative modelling.